Resume for Carpenter

 Key Takeaways

-- Check off any relevant certifications or training programs you have completed.
+- Note any relevant certificates or training programs completed.

-Resume for a Carpenter in Darwin
+Resume for Carpenter in Darwin

 1. Personal Information